pomerium/documentation/content/docs/get-started/fundamentals/core/get-started.md

 ## Step 4: Run Pomerium

-Go into your project’s root directory and run the following command:
+Go into your project's root directory and run the following command:

 ```sh
 docker compose up